mattrossman/energize-andover-blog/content/appendix/how-to.md

 	cd path/to/site/location

-To start your Hugo project, run
+To initialize your Hugo project, run

 	hugo new site my-site-name

 with the site name you desire.

 ### Picking a Theme
 Next, [pick a theme from Hugo's website](https://themes.gohugo.io/).
-You can find themes anywhere and even make your own, but this site has a nice catalog.
+You can find themes anywhere and even make your own, but this resource has a nice catalog.
 Click the **Blog** tag on the right side of the page to get themes optimized for blogs.

 Most of these themes should include a demo so you can get a feel for the site layout.
-You can customize everything later, but it helps to get a nice simple foundation to work off of.
+You can customize everything later, but it helps to get a simple foundation to work off of.
 Click download once you find one you like.
 It will probably direct you to a GitHub page for the theme with installation instructions.

 You will need Git installed to clone the theme files.
 Get it with